yashmodi9998/Assignment1-NodeJs/README.md

 The project is structured as follows:

 - `index.js`: Main entry point for the Express application.
-- `views/`: Contains Pug templates for rendering pages.
+- `views/`: Contains plug templates for rendering pages.
 - `public/`: Holds static assets such as stylesheets, images, etc.
-- `modules/`: Includes route handlers for different pages and database connec.
+- `modules/`: Includes route handlers for different pages and database connectivity.

 ## Getting Started